MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/general-ledger/tasks/journalize-posted-journal-entries.md

 [!include [banner](../../includes/banner.md)]

-The journalize process in the general ledger provides users a way to group and report on posted voucher entries for your general ledger.
-The result of the processing based on the criteria you provice generates a list of vouchers with a unique sequence number and the general ledger **journal number** as reference.
+The journalize process in the general ledger provides a way to group and report on posted voucher entries for your general ledger.
+The result of the processing, which is based on the criteria you provide, generates a list of vouchers with a unique sequence number and the general ledger **Journal number** as reference.

 The below steps show how to journalize posted journal entries.
 This procedure uses the USMF demo data company.

-1. In the **Navigation pane**, go to **Modules > General ledger > Ledger setup > General ledger parameters**.
+1. Go to **General ledger** > **Ledger setup** > **General ledger parameters**.
-2. The **Extended ledger journal** field can be set to Yes or No. If Yes, the report output will be different.
+2. Select a value in the **Extended ledger journal** field.
+If the you select **Yes**, the report output will be different.
 3. Select whether the period can be closed if the journalizing process hasn't been run.
-If this option is set to Yes, the period cannot be closed until the journalizing process has been completed for that period.
+If this is set to **Yes**, the period can't be closed until the journalizing process has been completed for that period.
 4. Close the page.
-5. In the **Navigation pane**, go to **Modules > General ledger > Periodic tasks > Journalizing**.
-6. Click **Filter**.
+5. Go to **General ledger** > **Periodic tasks** > **Journalizing** and select **Filter**.
-7. Highlight the row with the filter criteria that you want to define.
+6. Highlight the row with the filter criteria that you want to define.
-8. In the **Criteria** field, enter or select the filter criteria..
+7. In the **Criteria** field, enter or select the filter criteria.
-9. Click **OK** to close the filter page.
+8. Select **OK** to close the page.
-10. Click **OK** to start the journalizing process.
+9. Select **OK** to start the journalizing process.
 A report will be generated after the process is complete.